 DAY 7 B,D

 At the Henry Ford Museum, we see fascinating exhibits on transportation, industry, agriculture, and home furnishings.
-Nearby Greenfield Village features buildings that span 350 years of American history.
+Tonight we enjoy a farewell dinner together.
 One nights’ lodging in Dearborn.

 DAY 8 B,L

 Our factory tour of the Ford Rouge Plant is a first-hand journey behind the scenes of a modern, working automobile factory.
-This plant once employed 100,000 workers and has built Ford cars since the Model A. After lunch at a local restaurant, we fly home with memories of summer in the North Country.
+This plant once employed 100,000 workers and has built Ford cars since the Model A. Nearby Greenfield Village features buildings that span 350 years of American history.
+After lunch, we fly home with memories of summer in the North Country.